 James is a Lecturer in Ageing Metabolism at Aston University.
 His research interests include adipose tissue, type 2 diabetes and frailty.

-Dr Graeme Close
+Prof Graeme Close

 Graeme is a Reader in Applied Physiology and Sport Nutrition and the programme leader for the MSc in Sport Nutrition at Liverpool John Moores University.
 Graeme’s research is focused upon the age related loss of skeletal muscle mass and function, vitamin D and skeletal muscle function and the detrimental effects of weight-making in athletes.